alexisph/pvpaR/CONTRIBUTING.md

 Before [creating a pull request](https://help.github.com/articles/creating-a-pull-request/), please read our general code guidelines:

 - When indenting your code, use **two** spaces.
-Never use tabs or mix tabs and spaces.
+Do not use tabs or mix tabs and spaces.
 - Place spaces around all infix operators (=, +, -, <-, etc.).
 The same rule applies when using = in function calls.
 - File names should be meaningful and end in .R.
 If files need to be run in sequence, prefix them with numbers.
 - Variable and function names should be **lowercase**.
 Use an **underscore** (_) to separate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful.